mikefd097021/rk-3568/Boot from SD Card_en.md

    </div>

 ### Notes
-1. The creation process will erase all data on the SD card, please backup important data beforehand
+1. The creation process will erase all data on the SD card.
+Ensure that you back up important data beforehand.
 2. If the creation process fails, check the following:
    - Ensure the SD card is properly inserted.
    - Verify that you have selected the correct device.